Part I: Standing Out from the Crowd

 The Outdoor Academy is one of twelve schools in The Semester School Network — a group of peer institutions that share the common goal of building strong student leaders who enjoy being a part of a larger shared community.

-At The Outdoor Academy we teach both the hard skills of outdoor leadership and the soft skills of interpersonal community building and conflict mediation.
+At The Outdoor Academy, we teach both the hard skills of outdoor leadership and the soft skills of interpersonal community building and conflict mediation.
 Our students find their voice and the confidence to use it — so college admissions counselors, please take note.

 Our alumni have attended over 146 different universities and liberal arts colleges, including Harvard, Stanford, Princeton, Yale, Vassar, Vanderbilt, Tufts, Duke, and Brown.
 (To see the full list of our alumni colleges, click here.)
 Their success, no doubt, has roots in their semester at The Outdoor Academy — where students become passionate about learning.

 Once enrolled at The Outdoor Academy our students look forward to discussion-based classes that will prepare them for college and graduate school.
-With a 3:1 student-to-faculty ratio and dedicated teachers that use hands-on experiential learning techniques — our students learn to connect their trigonometry or calculus to forestry and solar energy.
+With a 3:1 student-to-faculty ratio, our dedicated teachers use hands-on experiential learning techniques — our students learn to connect their trigonometry or calculus to forestry and solar energy.
 Our hands-on learning approach enables our students to grow in otherwise unimaginable ways as leaders in and out of class.
 And those classes?
 They are located throughout our 180 acre wooded campus and beyond on the tops of mountains nearby.

 Ultimately, semester school programs have the opportunity to expand students’ sense of place within a community.
 Instead of learning how to hide in a high school class of hundreds, semester school alumni learn to stand out in an average class size of ten.
 It is no wonder that our students go on to change the world.
 Although 10th and 11th graders often self-select to attend our environmental science-grounded school — people who attend The Outdoor Academy leave more aware of their place in the world and become inspired to create change in it.